 Most of the main sights in Vienna’s historic center are located on the popular Ring Tram route.
 The U-Bahn is generally the quickest way to get around.
 It operates seven days a week from around 05:30 to 00:30.
 A 24-hour service runs on weekends and public holidays.

 There are a number of ticket options ranging from a single ticket (2.40 EUR) to 24-hour (8 EUR), 48-hour (14.10 EUR), and 72-hour (17.10 EUR) tickets.
 Although tickets can be purchased at the ticket machines at U-Bahn and S-Bahn stations, it is best to buy a ticket in advance.

 You can even purchase a mobile ticket using the Wiener Linien app.
-Children under six travel free on public transit, and children under 14 travel free on Sunday and public holidays providing they can show proof of age.
+Children under six travel free on public transit, and children under 14 travel free on Sundays and public holidays providing they can show proof of age.

 Tickets are valid for all public transportation—buses, trams, and the subway.
 You’ll need to punch your ticket before entering the boarding area at U-Bahn stops, but for buses and trams, you punch it on board.